tuguldur102/StochasticCNDP/README.md

-# A Maximal Independent Set Heuristic for the Stochastic Critical Node Detection Problem
+# Heuristic Algorithms for the Stochastic Critical Node Detection Problem

 This repository contains the source code accompanying the paper
-**“A Maximal Independent Set Heuristic for the Stochastic Critical Node Detection Problem.”**
+**“Heuristic Algorithms for the Stochastic Critical Node Detection Problem.”**

-It includes implementations of the **Rounding the Expected Graph Algorithm (REGA)** and our proposed **Greedy with Maximal Independent Set (MIS)** heuristic.
+It includes implementation of the **Rounding the Expected Graph Algorithm (REGA)** from **"Dinh T. N, and Thai.
+M. T (2015) Assessing attack vulnerability in networks with uncertainty.
+INFOCOM"** and our proposed **Greedy with Maximal Independent Set (MIS)** heuristic.
 All experiments were conducted on **Ubuntu** using **Python 3.12**.

 ## Project Structure